nriesterer/pymreasoner/README.md

 pymreasoner - mReasoner for Python
 ==================================

-Python Interface for the cognitive inference model mReasoner by Sangeet Khemlani and Phil Johnson-Laird.
+Python interface for the mental models based syllogistic reasoning model mReasoner by Sangeet Khemlani and Phil Johnson-Laird.

 > Khemlani, S., & Johnson-Laird, P. N. (2013).
 The processes of inference. *Argument & Computation*, 4, 1-20.